AndersSchmidtHansen/TheStartupJigsaw/README.md

 - [x] not (or stop) "playing house" ([#48](/../../issues/48))
 - [x] trust their instincts about people
 - [x] not stop talking about growing
+- [x] immerse themselves into their industry
+- [x] accept that the startup will take over their lives
+- [x] accept that startups cannot be gamed
+- [x] have a lot of time on their hands to focus on the startup
+- [x] only focus on 2-3 things a day
+- [x] not micromanage
+- [x] give more equity to their employees than to investors

 **The CEO should...**